fprimex/zdgrab/README.md

 ### SendSafely support

-Zdgrab supports downloading [SendSafely](https://www.sendsafely.com/) packages with [SendSafelyGrab](https://github.com/fprimex/SendSafelyGrab).
+Zdgrab supports downloading [SendSafely](https://www.sendsafely.com/) packages with [ssgrab](https://github.com/fprimex/ssgrab).
 To set this up, obtain API credentials from SendSafely for the account to be used.
-Set the credentials and other configuration items in `~/.zdeskcfg` or provide them as command line parameters: `ss_host`, `ss_id`, `ss_secret`, `ss_command`.
+Set the credentials and other configuration items in `~/.zdeskcfg` or provide them as command line

-The `SendSafelyGrab.exe` command is a C# .NET program.
-It supports running on Windows with .NET and also on other platforms using `mono`.
-Download the `SendSafelyGrab` release and extract it somewhere onto the filesystem.
-Set `ss_command` to the full path to `SendSafelyGrab.exe`.
-If using `mono`, set the command to, e.g., `mono /path/to/SendSafelyGrab.exe`.
-If using `~/.zdeskcfg`, the path should, unfortunately, not contain spaces.
+parameters: `ss_host`, `ss_id`, `ss_secret`.

-With `ss_command` set, `zdgrab` will search all ticket comments for SendSafely links to packages (for example, those added by the SendSafely Zendesk app).
-When it finds a link, it will run `SendSafelyGrab.exe` with the arguments necessary to retrieve the packaged files.
+With `ssgrab` installed, `zdgrab` will search all ticket comments for SendSafely links to packages (for example, those added by the SendSafely Zendesk app).
+When it finds a link, it will run `ssgrab` with the arguments necessary to retrieve the packaged files.
 As with attachments, the files will be extracted automatically.